chiefpat450119/AmmoniumBot/README.md

 # RedditBot
-Reddit bot that corrects people's grammar/spelling because it annoys me.
+Reddit bot that corrects people's grammar/spelling.
-Corrects should of, to much, loosing, and more.
+Corrects "should of", "to much", "loosing", and more, so we can all browse free from these atrocities.
 See the project in action [here](https://www.reddit.com/user/ammonium_bot)